 - Add cold diced butter and use a pastry cutter, fork, or your hands to mix everything together into a sand-like consistency.
 If using your hands, pinch the butter into the flour.

 - Add water 1 tablespoon at a time until the dough just comes together.
 Use your fingers to gently mix the dough as you add the water.
 You should be able to take a handful of dough and clump it together without it falling apart.

 - Gather the dough into a big ball.
 Cover and chill in the fridge for 1-2 hours.

 - Par-bake crust: Roll out the dough and press it into a 9-inch pie pan.
 Place in the freezer for 5 minutes to chill the dough.

 - Remove the pie pan from the freezer.
 Place a sheet of parchment paper on top and add pie weights or dried beans**.
-Bake for 15 minutes, then remove the pie weights and parchment paper and bake for another 5 minutes.
+Bake for 15 minutes, then remove the pie weights and parchment paper and bake for another 5 minutes or until starting to brown.
 Set the crust aside while you prepare the filling.

-- Make filling: Add pumpkin puree, cashews, and tofu to a high powdered blender and blend until smooth.
+- Make filling: Add pumpkin puree, cashews, tofu, and milk to a high powdered blender and blend until smooth.
 Add remaining ingredients and blend again to combine.